Ikram21/myvisaisaapp/README.md

 # myvisaisaapp

-I have created all four screens acording to design main focus was on Passport photoand selfie
+I have created all four screens acording to design main focus was on Passport photo and selfie

 four screens are
 IdScanScreen.js